World War I film propaganda

+A British official cameraman, with members of the Chinese Labour Corps, February 1918.
+By World War I, camera technology had become portable enough to use in war zones.

-Nations were new to cinema and its capability to spread and influence mass sentiment at the start of World War I. The early years of the war were experimental in regard to using films as a propaganda tool, but eventually became a central instrument for what George Mosse has called the "nationalization of the masses" as nations learned to manipulate emotions to mobilize the people for a national cause against the imagined or real enemy.
+Nations were new to cinema and its capability to spread and influence mass sentiment at the start of World War I. The early years of the war were experimental with using films as a propaganda tool.
+Eventually, they became a central instrument for what George Mosse has called the "nationalization of the masses" as nations learned to manipulate emotions to mobilize the people for a national cause against the imagined or real enemy.